Seek Returns logo

 NBIS currently does not pay a dividend, resulting in a yield of 0%.
 This is a common strategy for growth-focused companies that prioritize reinvesting earnings, though it may be less typical in mature, income-oriented sectors.

-AMX vs. NBIS: A comparison of their Dividend Yield against their respective Telecommunications Services and Internet Content & Information industry benchmarks.
+AMX vs. NBIS: A comparison of their Dividend Yield (TTM) against their respective Wireless Telecommunication Services and Software industry benchmarks.

 AMX